jacoblee93/project-msteams-airtable-daily-metrics-bot/README.md

 ![](./readme/images/user-signup-base.png)

 **Note:** You'll notice that the **Created At** fields for each entry are actually set for 2030 –– this is just for testing purposes.
 Our workflow will check for any rows with a **Created At** field greater than 24 hours before execution, and setting this date in the future ensures that we'll have some sample data to show.
+When you're ready to use real user signups, you should delete these rows.

 ## Installing Your Bot Into Teams